MuteJester/PyNCBI/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPL-3.0 license.
+Distributed under the MIT license.
 See `LICENSE` for more information.